 - ▶ The device forwards known Multicasts to the ports that have previously received query messages (query ports) and to the registered ports.
 Registered ports are ports with Multicast receivers registered with the corresponding Multicast group.
-This option helps ensure that the transfer works with basic applications without further configuration. - ► The device forwards known Multicasts only to the registered ports.
+This option helps ensure that the transfer works with basic applications without further configuration. - The device forwards known Multicasts only to the registered ports.
 The advantage of this setting is that it uses the available bandwidth optimally through direct distribution.

-Pre erequisite: Th e IGMP Snooping function is globally enabled.
-Pe rform the following steps: □ Open the Switching > IGMP Snooping > Multicasts dialog.
-In the Configuration frame, you specify how the device forwards data packets to unknown Multicast addresses. $\ \square$ In the table, you specify how the device forwards data packets to known Multicast addresses. send to query and registered ports The device forwards data packets with a known MAC/IP Multicast address to the query ports and to the registered ports. send to registered ports The device forwards data packets with a known MAC/IP Multicast address to registered ports. \square Apply the settings temporarily.
-To do this, click the \checkmark button.
+The IGMP Snooping function is globally enabled.

+□ Open the Switching > IGMP Snooping > Multicasts dialog.
+In the Configuration frame, you specify how the device forwards data packets to unknown Multicast addresses. $\ \square$ In the table, you specify how the device forwards data packets to known Multicast addresses. send to query and registered ports The device forwards data packets with a known MAC/IP Multicast address to the query ports and to the registered ports. send to registered ports The device forwards data packets with a known MAC/IP Multicast address to registered ports. □ Apply the settings temporarily.
+To do this, click the ✓ button.